bM2L/bM2L.github.io/_projects/lafforgue.md

 <p>

-<b>Abstract</b>: The purpose of this talk will be to sketch a partial outline for building a new version of AI based on Grothendieck Topos Theory.
+<b>Abstract</b>: The purpose of this talk will be to sketch a partial outline for building a new version of AI based on Grothendieck Topos Theory.</br></br>

      We will first review some key facts which make Grothendieck toposes a natural interface between logic and topology or geometry.
 We will explain in particular in which sense the semantics of any first-order "geometric" theory can be incarnated by a topos, so by a mathematical object to which all intuitions of topological nature still apply.